- IBS can cause abdominal pain in the setting of having stool changes such as constipation or diarrhea.

 - Extra sensitive organs in the abdominal cavity

-- A germ or infection
+- A germ or infection in your digestive tract

 - Sensitivity or allergy to certain food